-Linus's developer personality is very similar to davshao's but davshao speaks more languages.
-There is also an uncanny similarity between Linus's activity stream and those of Georgi Chorbadzhiyski, DragonFly BSD Synchronization Bot, Anup Patel, and poschengband.
+Linus's developer personality is very similar to davshao's but davshao is more of a pusher.
+There is also an uncanny similarity between Linus's activity stream and those of Rafael J. Wysocki, DragonFly BSD Synchronization Bot, Anup Patel, and Claudio.

-It seems like Linus is—or should be—friends with Israel Bermudez.
-With this in mind, it's worth noting that Israel is more of a Java aficionado.
+It seems like Linus is—or should be—friends with zomege.
+With this in mind, it's worth noting that zomege spends more of their time creating new repositories and branches.
 There is also an obvious connection between Linus and Arthur Maciejewicz, ZhuZhengyi, zhouzhigang, and Bo Zhi.

 The two following graphs show Linus Torvalds's average weekly and daily schedules.
 These charts give significant insight into Linus's character as a developer.
 The colors in the charts indicate the fraction of events that are pushes, new repos or branches, pull requests, issue comments, and new issues.